Webhooks

 Step 1: Configure Your Webhook URL

-Log in to your dashboard and navigate to the Settings > API Keys > Wehhook URL
+- Go to Dashboard > Settings > API Keys > Webhook URL

 {